Rangers fill stands with fans, who accept 'calculated risk' - WHIZ News

 ARLINGTON, Texas (AP) — Susanna Frare said her family decided to take a “calculated risk” attending the home opener of the Texas Rangers, the first major U.S. pro sports event to approach capacity in a stadium since the coronavirus shutdown more than a year ago.

-The crowd of 38,238 at Globe Life Field was announced as a sellout for the game against Toronto on Monday.
+The crowd of 38,238 at Globe Life Field was announced as a sellout Monday for the 6-2 loss to Toronto.
 The retractable roof was open on a 75-degree day with 15 mph winds.

 “Since it’s at full capacity, that was something that we gave a lot of thought about,” said Frare, holding one young child with another sitting next to her at a table behind seats in the upper deck in left field about two hours before the game.